ansible/lightbulb/facilitator/README.md

 **Run Time**: 6 Hours

-This module is designed to provide hands-on interactive instruction on using Ansible and Ansible Tower
+This module is designed to provide hands-on interactive instruction on using Ansible and Ansible Tower.

 This module is the combination of two modules: